onzfonz/comp227/src/content/4/en/part4c.md

 The password sent in the request is ***not*** stored in the database.

 The fundamentals of [storing passwords](https://codahale.com/how-to-safely-store-a-password/) are outside the scope of this course material.
-We will not discuss what the magic number 10 assigned to the [saltRounds](https://github.com/kelektiv/node.bcrypt.js/#a-task-on-rounds) variable means, but you can read more about it in the linked material.
+We will not discuss what assigning the magic number *`10`* to [`saltRounds`](https://github.com/kelektiv/node.bcrypt.js/#a-task-on-rounds) does, but you can read more about it in the linked material.

 Our current code does not contain any error handling or input validation for verifying that the username and password are in the desired format.

-The new feature can and should initially be tested manually with a tool like Postman.
+The new feature can and should initially be tested manually with a tool like *Postman*.
 However testing things manually will quickly become too cumbersome, especially once we implement functionality that enforces usernames to be unique.

 It takes much less effort to write automated tests, and it will make the development of our application much easier.